Xiushishen/advanced-vilbert-image-retriever/README.md

 Check `README.md` under `data` for more details.

-## Visiolinguistic Pre-training and Multi Task Training
+## Visiolinguistic Pre-training and Image Retrieval Training